Could COVID-19 Help You Prepare Better Marketing?

 6. Giving the Gift

 Everyone understands the impact this shutdown is having on their favorite small business.
 Making gift cards available, whether over the phone, or through some slick online app, can give you much-needed cash flow and give your clients a way to show their solidarity.
 If you deliver or mail gift cards, a hand-signed note of appreciation might make a big difference.

 7. Pay It Forward

-Offering discounts on future packages (grooms, nail-clippings, boarding extras) is another way to frame the gift card offer.
+Offering discounts on future packages (mani/pedi, cut & color) is another way to frame the gift card offer.
 Clearly discounting those packages shows that you have skin in this game too, and allows clients to think more in terms of the services they use regularly.
 Buying a $100 gift card might not be as relatable as pre-paying for their next $200 service.

 8. Small Business Marketing Campaigns

-We’ve seen groomers sending out emails to their clients letting them know about 25% off curbside pickups on their pet products and free shipping for orders over $100.
+We’ve seen salon owners sending out emails to their clients letting them know about 25% off curbside pickups on their hair and skin care products and free shipping for orders over $100.
 Amazon is seeing prolonged wait times for shipments as it has COVID-19 spreading amongst its employees so if you have a stock of products that your clients love, use this as an opportunity to fill the need that amazon might be struggling with currently.

 If you are a Daysmart Salon customer and are looking for a quick refresher on how to set up email campaigns and text marketing campaigns, we have just posted a webinar where our dedicated support team reviews the step by step process for initiating digital marketing campaigns within the software.

 If you don’t have a moment to watch the webinar, click on the following hyperlinks for the support articles that quickly review best practices for launching these campaigns.